Under that aggressive new look, the latest Lexus IS isn’t much different.

 The IS is super sluggish around town and has little oomph below 4,500 rpm (torque peaks at 4,800 RPM).
 And it takes driving around in Sport S+ mode with your foot buried in the pedal to even keep the revs that high.
 Some four-cylinder alternatives we've driven feel as quick, if not quicker – the base four-cylinder BMW 330i xDrive gets to 60 in a quoted 5.3 seconds, versus Lexus's claimed 5.6-second time.

-Rear-wheel drive comes standard on both the base IS 300 and the IS 350, but our car carries the optional all-wheel-drive system.
+Rear-wheel drive comes standard on both the base IS 300 and the IS 350, but an optional all-wheel-drive system is available.
 While power to all four wheels adds more grip, it also adds more weight; the IS 350 F Sport with AWD tips the scales at 3,880 pounds before options.
-No wonder it feels so damn slow.
+But even without it, this car feels so damn slow.

 The Lexus IS is a competent cruiser that should be comfortable over long stretches.

 New for 2021, at least, is the F Sport Dynamic Handling package, a $3,800 option.
 Supposedly, it makes the IS more agile by adding adaptive dampers and a limited-slip differential.
 And having the latter feature is nice.
 But even with the new handling option, the IS still feels about as dynamic as the “old” one, which is to say – not very.
-Maybe the limited-slip diff on a rear-drive version will feel different.
 Otherwise, this car is still as decently flat and smooth in the corners as it’s always been, and it delivers solid, weighty steering.
 But there's still nothing inspiring about how this car moves.

 That said, if you're not in the market for pure excitement, the Lexus IS still does a lot of things exceptionally well on the road.
 For one, it has one of the best rides you'll find in the entire class.
 The suspension is buttery smooth and soaks up even the most imperfect pavement.
 The sound deadening is sublime even at highway speeds.
 The eight-speed automatic is quick and inoffensive, and when you're not hammering it, the Eco and Normal drive modes deliver a comfortable steering feel and a smooth throttle.
 Relaxed acceleration aside, the Lexus IS is a competent cruiser that should be comfortable over long stretches.